Russia in the Eurovision Song Contest 1997: At Eurovision

 The Eurovision Song Contest 1997 took place at the Point Theatre in Dublin, Ireland, on 3 May 1997.
 According to the Eurovision rules, the 25-country participant list for the contest was composed of: the previous year's winning country and host nation Ireland, and the twenty-four countries which had the highest average points total over the preceding four contests.
-Russia was one of the 24 countries with the highest average scores, and thus were permitted to participate.
-The running order for the contest was decided by a draw held on 28 November 1996; Russia was assigned to perform 20th at the 1997 Contest, following Hungary and preceding Denmark.
-After the voting concluded, Russia scored 33 points, including 1 set of highest score of 12 points, from Slovenia; and placed 15th.
-At the time this result was the Russia's second worst placing in its competitive history.
+As Russia was one of the 24 countries with the highest average scores, it was thus permitted to participate.
+The running order for the contest was decided by a draw held on 28 November 1996; Russia was assigned to perform 20th at the 1997 contest, following Hungary and preceding Denmark.
+After the voting concluded, Russia scored 33 points, including one set of highest score of 12 points, from Slovenia. and placed 15th.

-Heading into the final of the contest, RTÉ reported that bookmakers ranked the entry 11th out of the 25 entries.
-Eurovision Song Contest 1997 was televised in Russia on ORT and featured commentary by Sergey Antipov and 1995 Russian Eurovision representative Philipp Kirkorov.
+The contest was televised in Russia on ORT and featured commentary by Sergey Antipov and 1995 Russian Eurovision representative Philipp Kirkorov.
 The Russian conductor at the contest was a Swedish musician and bass guitarist Rutger Gunnarsson.

 Voting

-The same voting system in use since 1975 was again implemented for 1997 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a selected jury or the viewing public through televoting, with countries not allowed to vote for themselves.
-Russia opted to assemble 16-member jury panel to determine which countries would receive their points.
+The same voting system in use since 1975 was again implemented for 1997 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a jury, with countries not allowed to vote for themselves.
+A 16-member jury panel determined which countries would receive Russia's points.
 The Russian spokesperson, who announced the points awarded by the Russian jury during the final, was Arina Sharapova.